luigipioficco/turtlebot3-leader-follower/README.md

 `shutdown_helpers.py` (MIT licence).

-The pursuit control law in `follower_controller_node.py` follows the structure of the standard "Cartesian regulation" approach for a unicycle — course material, not a code repository, cited for the same reason a textbook derivation would be.
+The pursuit control law in `follower_controller_node.py` follows the structure of the standard "Cartesian regulation" approach for a unicycle.

-The motion prediction and the recovery state machine (`estimate_velocity`/`predict_position` in `geometry.py`, the `FOLLOW`/`PREDICT`/`SEARCH` logic in `follower_controller_node.py`) are original to this project, with no external source
+The motion prediction and the recovery state machine (`estimate_velocity`/`predict_position` in `geometry.py`, the `FOLLOW`/`PREDICT`/`SEARCH` logic in `follower_controller_node.py`) are original to this project, with no external source claimed.
-claimed: the course names this part explicitly as the one to design independently.